nglejie/Diffriendtiate-Orbital-26/services/server-chatbot/README.md

     - Maintains 1 source of truth for all files requiring reference to pydantic models

 ## Limitations / Future work
-- Currently only accepts manually uploading of 1 file
 - Limited to only text based documents (PDF, TXT, DOCX)
 - Does not extract information from images or any other media type
-- Could consider using smaller models for generation but risk tool based accuracy dropping
-- Could Consider using API keys to call public models, mitigate problem of model size and resource requirement
-    - Currently using Ollama Server to help faciliate ease in converting to API based structure instead of self hosted
+- Currently only accepts manually uploading of 1 file (not used in main app)
 - Have not tested extensively
     - Multiple file in database (same / different room documents)
-    - Both uploaded file and search
+    - Both uploaded file and search (not used in main app)
     - Response accuracy
     - Consistentency of tool usage
     - Simultaneous requests